repobee/repobee/docs/repobee_plug/public.rst

 The API wrappers in ``repobee-plug`` provide a level of abstraction from the the underlying platform API (e.g. GitHub or GitLab), and allows RepoBee to work with different platforms.
-To fully support a new platform, the :py:class:`~repobee_plug.API` must be subclassed an all of its functions implemented.
+To fully support a new platform, the :py:class:`~repobee_plug.PlatformAPI` must be subclassed an all of its functions implemented.
 It is possible to support a subset of the functionality as well, but you will need to look into the RepoBee implementation to see which API methods are required for which commands.